ICVL-BGU/Fragment-Style-Recognition/README.md

 More parameters and further explanations can be examined in `config.yml`.

 ## Usage
-After defining your configurations, simply run ```bash python main.py config.yml``` to train/evaluate/both.
+After defining your configurations, simply run ```python main.py config.yml``` to train/evaluate/both.

 ## Citation
 If you are using this code or the POMPAAF dataset, please cite: